arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

    * - :ref:`Multiple Choice and Numerical Input`
      - Learners not only choose one answer from a set of possible options, they are also prompted to provide more specific information, if necessary.
-     - Provisional support; mobile-ready
+     - Not supported; mobile-ready
    * - :ref:`Molecule Viewer`
      - Learners view three-dimensional representations of molecules that you create.
-     - No support
+     - Not supported
    * - :ref:`Office Mix Tool`
      - You can embed interactive lessons created from PowerPoint files so that learners can experience them directly in the course body.
-     - Full support
+     - Provisional support
    * - :ref:`Oppia Exploration Tool`
      - You can embed Oppia explorations in your course so that learners can interact with them directly in the course body.
-     - Full support
+     - Provisional support
    * - :ref:`UBC Peer Instruction`
      - This type of exercise offers the experience of the Peer Instruction learning system within your online course.